Snowden disclosures: December

 The NSA considers the NIS to be one of its most reliable partners.
 Both agencies also cooperate to crack the encryption systems of mutual targets.
 According to the NSA, Norway has made no objections to its requests from the NIS.

-On December 5, Sveriges Television reported the National Defense Radio Establishment (FRA) has been conducting a clandestine surveillance operation in Sweden, targeting the internal politics of Russia.
+On December 5, Sveriges Television reported that the National Defense Radio Establishment (FRA) has been conducting a clandestine surveillance operation in Sweden, targeting the internal politics of Russia.
 The operation was conducted on behalf of the NSA, receiving data handed over to it by the FRA.
 The Swedish-American surveillance operation also targeted Russian energy interests as well as the Baltic states.
 As part of the UKUSA Agreement, a secret treaty was signed in 1954 by Sweden with the United States, the United Kingdom, Canada, Australia and New Zealand, regarding collaboration and intelligence sharing.

 As a result of Snowden's disclosures, the notion of Swedish neutrality in international politics was called into question.
 In an internal document dating from the year 2006, the NSA acknowledged that its "relationship" with Sweden is "protected at the TOP SECRET level because of that nation's political neutrality."
 Specific details of Sweden's cooperation with members of the UKUSA Agreement include: